nuremics/nuremics/README.md

 ## Architecture Overview

 The software architecture of **NUREMICS®** is illustrated in the diagram below.
 As previously mentioned, it follows the layered structure recommended by the **IEC 62304** standard, distinguishing between _software systems_, _software items_, and _software units_.
 This representation provides a clear, high-level view of how the different software components of the project are organized, and how they interact within a structured yet flexible development framework.
-It also highlights the relationship between the core framework (`nuremics`) and its domain-specific applications (`nuremics-apps`), emphasizing the modular and extensible nature of the overall architecture.
+It also highlights the relationship between the core framework (`nuremics`) and its domain-specific applications (`nuremics-labs`), emphasizing the modular and extensible nature of the overall architecture.

 In the context of **NUREMICS®**: